The Real Ghostbusters

-The Real Ghostbusters is an American supernatural fiction animated television series, a spin-off and sequel of the 1984 comedy film Ghostbusters.
+The Real Ghostbusters is an American animated supernatural television series, a spin-off and sequel of the 1984 comedy film Ghostbusters.
 The series ran on ABC between September 13, 1986 and October 5, 1991, and was a joint production of DIC Enterprises in association with Columbia Pictures Television and distributed by Coca-Cola Telecommunications.

 The series continues the adventures of paranormal investigators Dr. Peter Venkman, Dr. Egon Spengler, Dr. Ray Stantz, Winston Zeddemore, their secretary Janine Melnitz and their mascot ghost Slimer.

 "The Real" was added to the title after a dispute with Filmation and its Ghost Busters properties.

 There also were two ongoing Real Ghostbusters comics, one published monthly by NOW Comics in the United States and the other published weekly (originally biweekly) by Marvel Comics in the United Kingdom.
 Kenner produced a line of action figures and playsets based on the cartoon.
 In 2023, events from the series would be adapted for the canon video game Ghostbusters: Spirits Unleashed, in particular the character of Samhain.